Table of Contents

-Snapshots extremely simplifies the Virtual Machine OS management and maintenance tasks by preserving the current state of the virtual machine.
-So it allows you to revert to the state before snapshot is taken.
+Snapshots extremely simplify the Virtual Machine OS management and maintenance tasks by preserving the current state of the virtual machine.
+So it allows you to revert to the state before the snapshot is taken.

 Windows patching in Physical Server VS VMware Virtual machine

-Before performing the OS patching or software upgrade, You need to take a backup such as OS Image level backup to restore the OS incase of any corruption is happened during the patching and also it is time consuming process.
+Before performing the OS patching or software upgrade, You need to take a backup such as OS Image level backup to restore the OS in case of any corruption is happened during the patching and also it is a time-consuming process.

-Restore is not even guaranteed recovery, if in case backup file is corrupted.
+Restore is not even guaranteed recovery if in case of the backup file is corrupted.

 VMWare Virtual machine

-In VMware Virtual Machine, Snapshots simplifies the process to capture the Point-in time copy of the virtual machine without need of any third party backup software.
+In VMware Virtual Machine, Snapshots simplifies the process to capture the Point-in-time copy of the virtual machine without the need of any third party backup software.

-It also allows you to take multiple snapshots to preserve the multiple state of the virtual machine.
+It also allows you to take multiple snapshots to preserve the multiple states of the virtual machine.
 It also simplifies the restore process.

 How to Create VMware Snapshot

-VMware Snapshot can be simply created using vSphere client connected to ESXI host or vCenter Server and through vSphere web client.
-Even VMware snapshots can be created using command line and powerCLI scripts.
+VMware Snapshot can be simply created using vSphere client connected to ESXi host or vCenter Server and through vSphere web client.
+Even VMware snapshots can be created using the command line and powerCLI scripts.
 Let’s take a look at how to create Virtual Machine Snapshot from vSphere Web Client.

 Name: Specify the name for the snapshot.
 Name of the snapshot should understandable easily from its name.

-As of now , Just go with the snapshot without Virtual Machine memory.
+As of now, Just go with the snapshot without Virtual Machine memory.
 I will explain the difference between the VMware snapshot with Virtual Machine’s memory and Snapshot without Virtual Machine’s memory.
-Click on Ok to create the snapshot.
+Click Ok to create the snapshot.